abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_07_Implementing_and_configuring_network_infrastructure_services_in_Windows Server.md

 1. Verify that there is an entry representing the **SEA-ADM1.contoso.com** lease.

+   >**Note**: Please wait at least 10 minutes for the above entry, and make sure to refresh the page frequently..

 1. On **SEA-ADM1**, in the **DHCP** window, expand the **sea-dc1** node, expand the **IPv4** node, expand the **Scope [172.16.0.0] Contoso** node, and then select **Address Leases**.

 1. Verify that here as well there is an entry representing the **SEA-ADM1.contoso.com** lease.

+   >**Note**: Please wait at least 10 minutes for the above entry, and make sure to refresh the page frequently..

 1. On **SEA-ADM1**, in the **DHCP** window, select **sea-svr1**, in the Actions pane, select **More Actions**, select **All tasks**, and then select **Stop**.